cbetta/cbetta.github.com/source/blog/2016-10-28-using-letsencrypt-with-sinatra-on-heroku.html.markdown

 Change your DNS record to point to new DNS target.
 This time you can set the TTL to a longer value.

 Once you have done this verify your `https` works by visiting your site.
+You can verify your certificate is indeed provided by LetsEncrypt.

 ![LetsEncrypt certificate](/images/blog/2016/letsencrypt-sinatra/certificate.png){:.ui.image.fluid.bordered}